Portfolio / Human-Computer Interaction

 IVRC 2022 / VR / Haptics

-Tempura Hand is a VR experience in which users put their own hand into oil and experience it becoming tempura.
+Tempura is a VR experience in which users put their own hand into oil and experience it becoming tempura.
+‘Te’ means ‘hand’ in Japanese, and it forms a wordplay with "te"mpura.
 Through an HMD, users see their hand gradually turning golden brown, while synchronized haptic feedback creates the sensation of the hand being fried.
-The pot-shaped haptic device is filled with polystyrene foam, and changes in vibration amplitude express how oil splashes over time.
+The pot-shaped haptic device is filled with polystyrene particles, and changes in vibration amplitude express how oil splashes over time.

 IVRC 2023 / VR / Haptics